 If the Reset This PC is stuck in a reboot loop, and your Windows cannot boot to the desktop, then as explained above, you will have to use a Windows installation media to Repair your computer.

-How long does Reset this PC take Windows?
+How long does Reset this PC take on Windows 11?

-Usually, it takes almost 15-30 minutes to reset the PC in addition to that, your computer restarts several times, so that takes 4-5 minutes.
-However, it really depends on the number of tasks it needs to do and the read-write speed of your computer.
+Usually, it takes around 30 minutes to 1 hour to reset the PC.
+In addition, your computer restarts several times, which takes 4-5 minutes.
+However, it really depends on how many tasks it needs to perform and your computer’s read/write speed.
 So, there is no fixed time.

 That’s it!